 The Carbon Innovation Forum will be back at New York Climate Week 2025 for its fourth consecutive year.
-Presented by the American Petroleum Institute (API) and ClearPath the forum will cover exciting developments in American-made low carbon technology; explore ways to remove unnecessary regulatory barriers; and critically examine the investments needed to scale up the energy technologies required to bolster U.S. geopolitical strength.
+Presented by the American Petroleum Institute (API) and ClearPath, the forum will cover exciting developments in American-made low carbon technology, explore ways to remove unnecessary regulatory barriers, and critically examine the investments needed to scale up the energy technologies required to bolster U.S. geopolitical strength.

 *Agenda is subject to change and will be updated periodically as speakers are confirmed.

-1:10pm - 1:15pm: Program begins
+1:10pm - 1:15pm: Program begins; Welcome remarks

 Welcome Remarks